weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (8 of 26)

-Returns an [`IntervalAssertions`](../IntervalAssertions.md) object that can be used to assert an Interval.
+Returns an [`IntervalAssertions`](../IntervalAssertions.md) object that can be used to assert a Interval.

 ```csharp
 public static IntervalAssertions Should(this Interval interval)